haruue/FCM-for-Mojo/README_EN.md

 }
 ```

-Setting up the username and password (what you input) in FCM for Mojo-WebQQ.
+Setting up the username and password (password what you input) in FCM for Mojo-WebQQ.